meyerv11045/notes/notes/software_design/patterns/adapter.md

 ## Known Uses
 - New interfaces to legacy code
 - Stack and Queue in the STL are adapters of vector and list class

+## Related Patterns

+- Bridge has a similar structure but has a different intent of separating an interface from its implementation so they can vary independently
+  - Adapter is meant to change the interface of an existing object